movementlabsxyz/MIP/MD/md-0/README.md

 ## Overview
 Provide formal structure for proposing non-trivial improvements to Movement.
 This should be used for specifying complex changes to Movement technologies--particularly those that may require third-parties to adjust their usage of said technologies.

+## Definitions

+Provide definitions that you think will empower the reader to quickly dive into the topic.

 ## Desiderata

 <!--